 What is Telehealth?

-Telehealth refers to a broad scope of remote health care services using various technologies.
+Telehealth refers to a broad scope of remote healthcare services using various technologies.
 By using computer, cell phones and tablets, there are many ways for you to see and hear your provider during a telehealth visit.

 If you schedule an appointment to see your provider through a video visit, we will give you instructions about how to set up and log into your appointment.
 Co-pays and deductibles apply to these visits.